 I've been an event planner, a day-of-coordinator, a venue representative, a reader, a bridesmaid, a bride, an announcer, an assistant caterer, a bartender, and I've even been a guest a time or twenty.

 Arguably the most important thing to know about my bridesmaid and friendship skills is that I was a bridesmaid in my ex-husband's ex-girlfriend's wedding a few years ago.
 It was lovely.

 My professional background is in politics, both as a candidate for public office and as a field organizer.
 I've worked for a variety of non-profit groups, in retail, in state government, and in event planning and coordination.
 Fun facts: about a decade ago I was a Miss America contestant, (Yes, really.
 Miss America.
-I’m serious.) and I’ll be starting my Master’s of Divinity degree at Meadville Lombard Theological School in 2019.
-You know, in all my spare time.
+I’m serious.) and I’m currently a Unitarian Universalist seminary student.